Hultan/chessImager/readme.md

 |   5   | Annotations        | Renders the annotation(s)                 |
 |   6   | Moves              | Renders the move(s)                       |

-The first two renderers, Border and Board, have to be at place 0 and 1, otherwise you won't get very interesting images.
-All the others can be moved around to improve your image.
+You will not get very interesting images if you change the order of renderer 0 and 1.
+All the others can be moved around to fit your use case.

 In the JSON file, you can set the order of the renderers by changing the **order** list.
 The default order is the order above.